rackerlabs/technical-blog/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

 ---
 layout: post
-title: "Neutron Networking: VLAN Provider Networks"
+title: 'Neutron Networking: VLAN Provider Networks'
-date: 2013-11-25 10:00
+date: '2013-11-25 10:00'
 comments: true
 author: James Denton
 published: true
 categories:
   - OpenStack
-- Networking
   - Neutron
   - Cloud Networks
 ---

 In this multi-part blog series I intend to dive into the various components of the OpenStack Neutron project, and to also provide working examples of networking configurations for clouds built with [Rackspace Private Cloud](http://www.rackspace.com/cloud/private/) powered by [OpenStack](http://www.openstack.org) on Ubuntu 12.04 LTS.